 Kayaking (Nearby Hotels)

 Kayaking is another popular option for playing out on the lake, with some 75 miles of shoreline to explore.
 The eastern shores of the lake are especially world-renowned, dotted with massive boulders that reflect the tranquil waters.
 Best done in the morning, before the afternoon winds arrive, there are two excellent options, including a 6-mile paddle from Cave Rock to Nevada Beach and a 13-mile paddle from Sand Harbor to Cave Rock.
-Another popular paddle, is to kayak over to Fannette Island, the only island in the lake, located in stunning Emerald Bay.
+Another popular paddle is to kayak over to Fannette Island, the only island in the lake, located in stunning Emerald Bay.
 The upthrust of granite that rises 150 feet above the water has a stone structure on top that looks like a miniature castle.
 The “Tea House,” was constructed in the 1920s and was once used as an actual tea room, complete with a small fireplace, large dining table and chairs.

 Jet Skiing (Nearby Hotels)

-If it’s speed your after, head out on the lake on a jet ski.
+If it’s speed you’re after, head out on the lake on a jet ski.
 A jet ski will allow you to zip around Tahoe at high speeds, with the wind in your face and the sun warming your skin.
 As it whizzes around so fast, you’ll be able to see more of the lake that you may not have been able to experience otherwise, cruising the shoreline looking for wildlife, doing some people watching and then maybe searching for one of the hidden beaches where you can enjoy a secluded spot for relaxing.
-Chimney Beach on the East Shore is a true gem, with each side of the south-facing cove featuring rocky stretches of shore with some large, flat boulders make perfect picnic or sunning platforms.
+Chimney Beach on the East Shore is a true gem, with each side of the south-facing cove featuring rocky stretches of shore with some large, flat boulders make a perfect picnic or sunning platforms.
 The Eagle Point area on the southwestern part of the shore is often entirely empty.
 Jet skis can be rented at a number of places in Lake Tahoe, including Action Watersports located at Timber Cove Marina on the South Shore and Incline Village on the North Shore.

 Paddleboarding (Nearby Hotels)